 Turn Off Background App Refresh For Some Of Your Apps

 When Background App Refresh is turned on for an app, that app can download new media and content using cellular data (if your Apple Watch has cellular) or Wi-Fi even when you’re not using it.
-Over time, all those small downloads can start to drain the battery life of your Apple Watch.
+Over time, all those small downloads can start to drain your Apple Watch Series 3 battery life.

 Go to the Watch app on your iPhone, then tap General -> Background App Refresh.
 Here you’ll see a list of all the apps installed on your Apple Watch.